Camera phone: Software

-Retaining focus also has in the past been implemented through holding the virtual shutter button.
+Retaining focus has also in the past through holding the virtual shutter button.
 Another common use of holding the shutter button is burst shot, where multiple photos are captured in quick succession, with varying resolutions, speeds, and sequential limits among devices, and possibly with an option to adjust between speed and resolution.

 Shutter lag varies depending on computing speed, software implementation, and environmental brightness.
 A shutter animation such as skeuomorphic aperture diaphragm blades or a simple short black-out may be featured.
 A haptic (vibration) feedback may be used to signify a captured photograph, which is of use when holding the smartphone in an angle with poor visibility of the screen.

 Lock screens typically allow the user to launch the camera without unlocking to prevent missing moments.
 This may be implemented through an icon swiped away from.
 Launching from anywhere may be possible through double-press of power/stand-by or home button, or a dedicated shutter button if present.
+Pictures taken and videos recorded since the launching of the camera can usually be reviewed without unlocking the phone, while unlocking the phone is necessary to view earlier media.

-Camera software on more recent and higher-end smartphones (e.g. Samsung since 2015) allows for more manual control of parameters such as exposure and focus.
+Camera software on more recent and higher-end smartphones (e.g., Samsung since 2015) allows for more manual control of parameters such as exposure and focus.
 This was first featured in 2013 on the camera-centric Samsung Galaxy S4 Zoom and Nokia Lumia 1020, but was later expanded among smartphones.
-Few smartphones' bundled camera software such as that of the LG V10 features an image histogram, a feature known from higher-end dedicated cameras.
+Few smartphones' bundled camera software, such as that of the LG V10 features an image histogram, a feature known from higher-end dedicated cameras.